 The Yoga-Shastra (c500bce), a Jain scripture, states that:

 “Non-injury to all living beings is the only religion…this is the quintessence of wisdom; not to kill anything.
 All breathing, existing, living sentient creatures should not be slain, nor treated with violence, nor abused, nor tormented, nor driven away.
 This is the pure unchangeable law.
 Therefore, cease to injure living things.
-All living things love their life, desire pleasure and do not like pain; they dislike any injury to themselves; everybody is desirous of life and to every being, his life is very dear.”20 [tweet this]
+All living things love their life, desire pleasure and do not like pain; they dislike any injury to themselves; everybody is desirous of life and to every being, his life is very dear.”20 tweet this— The Yoga-Shastra

 In the 8th century BCE, the 700s, we have the proposed writing of Homer’s The Odyssey, though it was verbally passed down before that.
 In The Odyssey, Homer speaks of the Lotophagi (the lotus eaters), an indigenous people on the North African coast who live off the lotus plant’s fruits and flowers, which also acted as a narcotic.21 Take that one with a grain of salt—or a narcotic plant!